USCPOSH/AMPSE/Block/DTC/TSMC65_DTC_1.3.2020/README.md

 See the License for the specific language governing permissions and limitations under the License.

+## Xyce-compatible netlists will be located under netlists_sanitized/xyce/
+## Hspice netlists will be located under netlists_sanitized/hspice/

 # README
 <img src="documentation/images/DTC_Qiaochu_Page_1.png">
 <img src="documentation/images/DTC_Qiaochu_Page_2.png">